Supporting the lives of Early Childhood Educators

 Ingrid Anderson, Ed.D.

-My mission is providing visibility to the childcare profession by supporting educators, children, and families.
-I create continuing education opportunities for childcare professionals and explore learner centered pedagogies.
-I am a practitioner, that thrives on the classroom adventure and co-learning with the children in Primary and Elementary settings.
-My intention is to share the best ideas and practices in child development and help the profession grow in the service to others.
+Being part of the learning community, I want to support the childcare profession by engaging in acts of service for early childhood educators, children, and families.
+My current work focuses on creating continuing education opportunities for childcare professionals and writing about my exploration of learner centered pedagogies.
+I am a 23 year practitioner in School-Age and Pre-School care that thrives on the classroom adventure and co-learning with the children.
+My intention is to share ideas and practices in child development and help Early Childhood Professionals grow in their service to others.